 Since each type of opener has its pros and cons, it may still be difficult to decide which one you should choose.
 Your final decision will likely depend on factors such as your budget, the size and shape of your garage, your preferred garage door and the available features.

 Fortunately, if you need expert guidance, DistribuDoors is here to help.
-Since 1985, we’ve been serving homeowners throughout the Seattle area by providing everything from repair services to new garage door and opener installations.
+Since 1985, we’ve been serving homeowners throughout the Seattle area by providing everything from repair services to new garage doors, opener installations and opener replacements.
 We’re an exclusive dealer of Clopay® and LiftMaster, so you can be assured that we place a high value on quality craftsmanship.

 If you are trying to decide which is the best overhead or wall mount garage door opener system for your home, our experts will be more than happy to help.
 The DistribuDoors team is fully trained and certified, and we’ll be by your side throughout the entire installation process.

 If you have any questions or would like to set up a free estimate, please reach out to us today.